 Biorepository

-We hope this site will be able to provide some guideline on establishing a bio-repository that takes into consideration all these important issues and also stimulates discussion that can help guide implementation.
+We hope this site will be able to provide some guidelines on establishing a bio-repository that takes into consideration all these important issues and also stimulates discussion that can help guide implementation.
 We will refer to established guidelines and articles to help build capacity in understanding the requirements for bio-repositories.

 Here we aim to:

-• Provide guidelines to developing a Biorepository.
+• Provide guidelines for developing a Biorepository.

 • Explore the regulations linked to operating a Biorepository.